sandeepscet/DIY-devsunleashed/README.md

 - **Technical** :  Create a serverless game App that can use the maximum features of Forge
 - **Admin**: Build Creative Canvas Using productivity Data, User will get more tools to build something by themselves if they have more atlassian data.

+### Why
+- Employees will try to maximize productivity to get more tools/blocks.
+They will focus on all aspects like documentation, stories, bugs, etc as per their set workflow.
+Using those (hard-earned) blocks, they will try to create something amazing. so they need to be productive and creative both.
+- Organizations/Teams can arrange competitions using this game.

+### How
+- Fetching Data from JIRA and Confluence using JQL/CQL.
+Since organizations have a different workflow, they can configure dynamic JQL/CQL on the admin screen and set the intial screen of the Game.

 ## Features
 - Create Your Own World using Physics engine
 - Multiple Blocks/Tools in Canvas